• Skip to primary navigation

 Jump to Recipe Jump to Video

-This easy cottage pie recipe is perfect way to enjoy a comforting meal on busy weeknights!
+This easy cottage pie recipe is the ideal way to enjoy a comforting meal on busy weeknights!
 Like a traditional cottage pie, this simple recipe has a hearty beef and vegetable filling topped with a cheesy mashed potato crust.
-But we use a few “shortcut” ingredients to make this into a 30-minute meal that’s sure to be one of your new favorite quick family recipes.
+But we use a few shortcut ingredients to make this into a 30-minute meal that’s sure to become one of your new favorite quick family recipes.

 A serving spoon dipped into the baking dish of cottage pie, ready to serve up a scoop.